Biography

 As a soloist, she appears in recital, performing Martinü’s Concerto-Rhapsody in the Czech Republic and Mozart’s symphonie concertante with the Toulouse Chamber Orchestra.
 She was also guest principal viola in Strauss’s Don Quichotte with the Orchestre de Picardie, and is a regular guest solo viola with orchestras such as Les Dissonances, conducted by David Grimal.

 In 2022, with cellist Yan Levionnois, she produced a project based on Richard Strauss’s symphonic poem Don Quixote, in the form of a musical tale with actor Elliot Jenicot and illustrated with drawings by Cécile Pruvot.
-The show has been performed at the Festival de Saint-Céré, the Théâtre des Champs-Élysées, the Festival de Saint-Denis and will be revived in April 2025 at the Festival de Pâques d’Aix en Provence (La Friche Belle de Mai in Marseille).
+The show has been performed at the Festival de Saint-Céré, the Théâtre des Champs-Élysées, the Festival de Saint-Denis and at the Festival de Pâques d’Aix en Provence in 2025.

 Léa has been artist-in-residence at the Fondation Singer-Polignac since 2022.
 This invaluable support enables her to benefit from rehearsal rooms in one of the most sumptuous private mansions in the 16th arrondissement of Paris.
 The foundation also provides access to an instrumental collection and the organization of concerts as part of the musical season.

-Since 2023, Léa has also been a member of the Fidelio String Quartet with violinists Camille Fonteneau, Marie-Astrid Hulot and cellist Maria Andréa Mendoza.
+In 2023, Léa co-founded the Fidelio Quartet with violinists Camille Fonteneau, Verena Chen and cellist Maria Andréa Mendoza.
 Their collaboration celebrates works from the repertoire as well as from composers yet to be discovered.
 Keen to enrich their playing, the ensemble also regularly forms quintets with piano or vocals.

 A graduate of the CNSM in Paris, Léa went on to perfect her skills with Nobuko Imai and Lawrence Power in Switzerland.
 She won prizes at national and international competitions, became a laureate of several Foundations and was selected to take part in prestigious Festival Academies such as Krzyzowa Music for Europe (Poland), Kronberg “Cello Plus” (Germany), Ravinia Steans Music Institut (USA), Verbier Festival Academy (Switzerland), IMS Prussia Cove (England), Aurora Chamber Music (Sweden), Encuentro de Santander (Spain).